duch3201/PyCompiler/README.md

 PyCompiler is a simple wrapper around the [PyInstaller](https://www.pyinstaller.org/) library that makes it easy to compile Python scripts into standalone executables.

+## Installation

+Please use the [install.sh](install.sh) as it's the cleanest & fastest way to install and configure PyC

+Feel free to also use the precompiled binary

 ## Features

 - Compiles Python scripts into standalone executables for Linux, and macOS.